Skip to contents

 gsva(gset.idx.list = msigdbr_list, ...)

-Potential questions or concerns
+Potential questions and concerns

 Which version of MSigDB was used?